looker-open-source/extension-template-kitchensink/README.md

 ## Deployment

 The process above requires your local development server to be running to load the extension code.
-To allow other people to use the extension, we can build the JavaScript file and include it in the project directly.
+To allow other people to use the extension, a production build of the extension needs to be run.
+As the kitchensink uses code splitting to reduce the size of the initially loaded bundle, multiple javascript files are generated.

-1. In your extension project directory on your development machine you can build the extension with `yarn build`.
+1. In your extension project directory on your development machine, build the extension by running the command `yarn build`.
-2. Drag and drop the generated `dist/bundle.js` file into the Looker project interface
+2. Drag and drop ALL of the generated javascript files contained in the `dist` directory into the Looker project interface.
-3. Modify your `manifest.lkml` to use `file` instead of `url`:
+3. Modify your `manifest.lkml` to use `file` instead of `url` and point it at the `bundle.js` file:
    ```
    application: kitchensink {
      label: "Kitchen sink"